merenlab/merenlab.org/_posts/anvio/2016-02-27-the-anvio-interactive-interface.md

 {:.notice}
 Anvi'server link: [http://anvi-server.org/public/meren/interface_demo_IV](http://anvi-server.org/public/meren/interface_demo_IV){:target="_blank"}

 Some of you are probably asking themselves '*what is the difference between text and categorical data?*'.
 Very good question!
 Essentially they are both the same.
-If the unique number of items in a given dataset of non-integer values more than 12, the interacitve interface assumes that this is a text layer, and instaed of assigning random colors to each item, it shows it as such.
+If the unique number of items in a given dataset of non-integer values more than 12, the interactive interface assumes that this is a text layer, and instead of assigning random colors to each item, it shows it as such.
 In contrast, if there are 12 or less unique values, the interface by default treats it as a categorical data layer, and assigns random colors.
-Of course these colors can be changed quite easily through the interface, or programmaticaly by processing the 'state' file (more on this later).
+Of course these colors can be changed quite easily through the interface, or programmatically by processing the 'state' file (more on this later).

 ## 1.5 Stacked bars

-Stacked bars are a bit tricky compared to the other data types, but nothing too compicated.
+Stacked bars are a bit tricky compared to the other data types, but nothing too complicated.
 Here is an example addition to our data file:

 |contig|c1|c2|c3|categorical|bars!A;B;C|text|
 |:--|:--:|:--:|:--:|:--:|:--:|:--|